codeswitchstudio/shrubterrania/README.md

 # Shrubterrania
 Origin story of sorts.
+For my curated semi-nonFics.
-Scaffolding for the first of a work in progress by a London Flaneuse.
+Scaffolding for the first of a work in progress by a London-based Flaneuse.
 Telling stories with maps

 Building a custom styled Google map using the Google Cloud Platform and the Google Maps JavaScript API.